PyroProtato/scientific_calculator/README.md

 Window can also be resized and components will adjust accordingly.

-DEMO CAN BE PLAYED AT https://pyroprotato.itch.io/calculator
+DEMO CAN BE PLAYED AT https://pyroprotato.github.io/scientific_calculator/ OR https://pyroprotato.itch.io/calculator

 Latest Update 12/1/2024: Added new screen that allows the user to change the colors of the calculator buttons.
 Press "c" to access it.